DLFMetadataAssessment/Framework/entries/41framework.md

 <h3 id="Metadata_metrics">Metadata metrics</h3>

 <h4>Determine what metadata quality means to you</h4>
 Metadata quality is subjective.
 How you define metadata quality will be unique to the core functions and mission of your institution or needs.
 Bruce and Hillmann’s 2004 article, “<a href="http://ecommons.cornell.edu/handle/1813/7895">The Continuum of Metadata Quality</a>,” defines a framework with seven categories of metadata quality and is noteworthy for influencing the subject’s subsequent exploration in the libraries, archives, and museums (LAM) context.
-Please see our list of [recommended publications](link_TBD) for further investigation.
+Please see our list of <a href="http://dlfmetadataassessment.github.io/EnvironmentalScan/entries/33publications.html">recommended publications</a> for further investigation.

 <h4>Sample metrics for common metadata quality criteria</h4>